0xste/0xste.github.io/_posts/2024-10-18-observability-primer-pt2-prometheus-sdk.md

   alt: Prometheus
 ---

-In this post, we'll look specifically at Prometheus, and the query language itself
+In this post, we'll look specifically at Prometheus, and it's query language, PromQL

 ## What is Prometheus?